Business WiFi Popularity Grows

 2) GET BACKUP DUAL INTERNET ACCESS

 Without high speed internet, your whole office probably comes to a stand still.
 You need internet for communicating with your customers, using web tools, research, reading this blog and much more.
-Unfortunately, ISPs do go down from time to time.
-And when it’s your ISP that goes down, you need the peace of mind that comes with having a secondary backup ISP!
+Unfortunately, internet service can go down from time to time.
+And when it’s your ISP that goes down, you need the peace of mind that comes with having a backup connection.

 We are so much dependent on the internet that businesses cannot function with service disruptions.
 However, we can safeguard against this by signing up with two different internet providers.
 This way you have a fall back option when one of the ISPs goes down.
 Using dual internet access does not have to be a costly affair.
 You can have a more dependable ISP as your primary and keep a lower-tier plan from another provider as a backup.
-If the idea of managing two separate ISPs seems intimidating, it is advisable to seek professional help.
+If the idea of managing two separate internet services is intimidating, ask for professional help to find a manageable solution.

 3) CHOOSE THE RIGHT HARDWARE

 The most important factor contributing to a reliable business WiFi network is hardware.
-It is important to understand that there is a limited spectrum available that is shared among various devices and is influenced by external interference, such as your neighbors’ wireless network.
-Choosing the right hardware therefore should be on top of your list because it can help mitigate the negative influence of external factors outside of your control.
+It is important to understand that there is a limited spectrum available that is shared among various devices.
+This can be influenced by external interference, such as a neighbors’ wireless network.
+Choosing the right hardware should be top of your list, as it can help mitigate the influence of external factors that cause WiFi issues, outside of your control.
+(Fastmetrics techs use and recommend Ubiquiti or Cisco Meraki hardware, depending on Wi-Fi network needs).

 Wave 2 802.11ac have become the norm when it comes to access points.
 Getting anything other than 802.11ac would not make any sense today.
 The access points come with 1×1, 2×2, 3×3, 4×4 radio/antenna chain.
 The 1×1 supports one receive stream and one transmit stream, while the 2×2, 3×3. and 4×4 support 2, 3 and 4 streams respectively.
 Therefore investing in a 4×4 is a worthwhile investment and will support your future expansions.